1,000+ Opportunities

 ny. gov or call 888-697-4372 to speak with an HESC representative to inquire about the program.
 By continuing to use the website, you consent to analytics tracking per New York Tech's Privacy Statement

-Based on current listing details, eligibility includes: New York State residents pursuing a Master's in Education, attending a SUNY school full-time, who agree to teach math or science in a New York public school for five years after graduation and maintain a 2.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New York State residents pursuing a Master's in Education, attending a SUNY school full-time, who agree to teach math or science in a New York public school for five years after graduation and maintain a 2.
+Confirm the full requirements in the official notice before applying.

 Community Development Block Grant (CDBG) Program is a grant from New York State Homes and Community Renewal (NYS HCR) that provides federal funding to cities, towns, villages, and counties in New York to assist low- and moderate-income communities.
 Eligible projects include drinking water and sanitary sewer infrastructure, home repair assistance, senior and community center improvements, and small business startup or expansion support.
 The program targets municipalities with populations under 50,000 (or counties under 200,000), with expert technical assistance available to help communities apply for and administer CDBG funds effectively.